Enter your E-mail Address and we'll send you a link to reset your password.

 How to Choose a Provider

-- Are they qualified to provide that particular holistic practice? (e.g. do they have any special certification or education, or are they registered with a professional organization such as the NHPC?)
+Does the practitioner have sufficient education/experience to provide the treatment you are interested in safely? (e.g. do they have certification or education, or are they registered with a professional organization such as the NHPC?)

-- Is this practice covered by your health insurance, and if not, is there another way to pay for treatment, such as through a health and wellness spending account or through other employee benefits?
+Is the treatment covered by your health insurance?
+If not, is there another way to pay for treatment, such as through a wellness spending account or other employee benefits?

-- Are there any other practices that can address your specific needs, and if so, what are the pros and cons of each practice?
+Are there any other practices that can address your specific needs?
+If so, what are the pros and cons of each practice?

-- What time commitment will be required to receive these practices?
+What follow-up care (e.g. at home stretches) will be required to benefit from these practices?

 Your NHPC Practitioner's Role

-- Usually begins with an initial assessment that involves a question component and then will determine the course of treatment based on that assessment.
+Conduct an initial assessment that involves a question component, and determine the course of treatment based on that assessment

-- Inform the client of the focus of the treatment, routines to be used, and symptoms to address.
+Inform the client of the focus of the treatment, techniques to be used, and the symptoms being addressed